DiosOne/Eat_Food_Dummy/readme.md

 # Eat Food Dummy

 <h1> Details of new repo for Eat Food Dummy website</h1>
-<p>Attempting to copy the files ovwer from test-menu via terminal commands.
+<p>Attempting to copy the files over from test-menu via terminal commands.
 Not working for some reason..</p>
 <!--
 - Started with basic html, added photos and links.<br>
 - Added .css file<br>